The Ramon International Airport in Eilat, Israel, was inaugurated

 Eilat Ovda Airport

-Eilat Ovda Airport has flourished in recent years, following Israel's agreement with the EU.
-Since June 2013, flights between airports in the European Union and Israel have been encouraged.
-Even from Romania, flights are operated on the Bucharest - Eilat (Ovda) route with Wizz Air.
+Eilat Ovda Airport has prospered in recent years, following Israel's agreement with the EU.
+As of June 2013, flights between European Union and Israeli airports have been encouraged.
+Including from Romania, flights are operated on the route Bucharest - Eilat (Ovda) with Wizz Air.